 In this tutorial, I’m going to show you how to create a realistic pencil drawing from a photo in Photoshop.
+You can also purchase products such as the best tablet for artists to easily create digital art.

 This effect is very straightforward; you can apply it to almost any image, but keep in mind that it will look better when you have a subject with a white background or no background.